wp-plugins/events-manager-extended/readme.txt

 Tags: events, manager, booking, calendar, gigs, concert, maps, geotagging
 Requires at least: 2.8
 Tested up to: 3.0.1
-Stable tag: 3.2.2
+Stable tag: 3.2.4

-Manage events and display them in your blog.
-Includes private, public, draft and recurring events; location management; calendar; Google map integration; RSVP + RSVP management.
+Manage and display events.
+Includes recurring events; locations; widgets; Google maps; RSVP; ICAL and RSS feeds.

 == Description ==

-Events Manager Extended is based on the older Events Manager plugin, improving and extending it.
+Events Manager Extended (EME) is a fork (NOT an extension) of the older Events Manager (EM) version 2.2.2 (April 2010).
+After months, the original plugin came back to life with a new codebase, but I added so much features already that it is very hard to go back to being one plugin.
+Read here for the differences since 2.2.2: http://www.e-dynamics.be/wordpress/?page_id=2

 Events Manager Extended is a full-featured event management solution for Wordpress.
-Events Manager Extended supports recurring events, venues data, RSVP and maps.
-With Events Manager Extended you can plan and publish your tour, or let people reserve spaces for your weekly meetings.
-You can then add events list, calendars and description to your blog using a sidebar widget or shortcodes; if you are a web designer you can simply employ the template tags provided by Events Manager Extended.
+Events Manager Extended supports public, private, draft and recurring events, locations management, RSVP (+ approval if wanted) and maps.
+With Events Manager Extended you can plan and publish your event, or let people reserve spaces for your weekly meetings.
+You can add events list, calendars and description to your blog using multiple sidebar widgets or shortcodes; if you are a web designer you can simply employ the template tags provided by Events Manager Extended.

 Events Manager Extended integrates with Google Maps; thanks the geocoding, Events Manager Extended can find the location of your events, and accordingly display a map.

-Events Manager Extended provides also a RSS feed, to keep your subscribers updated about the events you're organising.
+Events Manager Extended provides also a RSS and ICAL feed, to keep your subscribers updated about the events you're organising.

-Events Manager Extended is fully customisable; you can customise the amount of data displayed and their format in events lists, pages and in the RSS feed.
+Events Manager Extended is fully customisable; you can customise the amount of data displayed and their format in events lists, pages and in the RSS/ICAL feed.
 You can choose to show or hide the events page, and change its title.

 Events Manager Extended is fully localisable and already partially localised in Italian, Spanish, German, Swedish, French and Dutch.